dimtoneff/ComfyUI-PixelArt-Detector/README.md

 ## Description:
 Pixel Art manipulation code based on: https://github.com/Astropulse/pixeldetector

-This adds a custom node to save a picture as a Webp File and also adds a script to Comfy to drag and drop generated webpfiles into the UI to load the workflow.
+This adds 2 custom nodes (Image & Save nodes): the "Image" node can manipulate the image and forward it to another node AND the "Save" node to manipulate the image and save it as a Webp (+JPEG) File.
+It also adds a script to Comfy to drag and drop generated webp|jpeg files into the UI to load the workflows.

-This node also manipulates the pixel art image in ways that it should look pixel perfect (downscales, changes palette, upscales etc.).
+The nodes are able to manipulate the pixel art image in ways that it should look pixel perfect (downscales, changes palette, upscales etc.).

+Extra info about the "Save" Node:

 There is a compression slider and a lossy/lossless option for webp.
 The compression slider is a bit misleading.